FROM MECHANISMS

-Research
+Research by

 The use of animal models to uncover the gentic bases of brain and behaviour disorders is common, but behavioural assessment are limited to very simple characterizations.
 For complex pathologies, like autism, this limits the potential of animal models.
 Social contagion is a complex phenotype forming the basis of human empathic behaviour and involves attention to the behaviour of others for recognizing and sharing their emotional state.
 As such, It is a form of social emotion communication, which is the most common developmental impairment of autism spectrum disorders.
 We develped a zebrafish genetic model with mutations to a gene necessary for the production of the shank3 protein, which is necessary for the dveelopment of synapses and a candidate genetic factor for autism.
 The mutation reduced social contagion via deficits in attention which restricted the recognition of fear in others .
 The mutation aslo changed the expression of neuronal plasticity genes, which contributed specifically to the variation in attention.
 This shows a causal link between the ASD-associated gene and the attentional control of fear recognition and contagion.
 This addresses the ongoing scientific debate that attentional-deficit mechanisms account for emotion recognition difficulties in autistic individuals.